 Co-parenting is more common in our society with the growth of blended families.
 Some parents are able to unite in parenting efforts with no major problems.
 Many others including myself for a spell found co-parenting challenging at times.
 High conflict custody battles can be emotionally draining for both parents.
-Constant disagreements and tension in conflict can be especially draining for children.
-Tension between two parents who refuse to get alone can also be costly in legal fees.
-Co-parenting in peace to the best of your abilities is essential for the betterment of the children who are the most important factor within the equation.
+Tension between two parents who refuse to get along can also be costly in legal fees.
+Co-parenting in peace to the best of your abilities is essential for the betterment of the children who are the most important.

 It took years for my ex-husband and I to join in one accord to stop the unnecessary madness, drama, and battles with huge cost in legal fees.
-The strain had a strong impact on me emotionally and was physically draining.
+The strain had a strong impact on me emotionally.
+I felt physically drained after our interactions together.
 I honestly believe the back in forth had an impact on some of our son’s behavioral issues.
 You get to a point in stressful co-parenting of being tired of pointing the finger, bringing up the past, and the accusations.
 In co-parenting in peace it’s not about being the “bigger person” or being the martyr within the situation.
 It doesn’t matter if one parent comes to the conclusion a little late in the heated battle in working this thing out to live in harmony for the children.
 When trying to cooperate in cultivating a healthy blended family and parenting it’s all about the children.

 Here Are a Few Helpful Tips to Co-Parent With Peace :